Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 2. Create sample data: at least one Account record for a Chapter (e.g., NYC Chapter).
 3. Create sample data: at least two Teaching Assistants, create as Contacts with a lookup to the Chapter (Account) you created.
 4. Create sample data: one Instructor, create as User with Salesforce license and Standard User profile.
-5. Create Instructors & Teaching Assistants Chatter Group: set Group Access to Private, Allow Customers.
+5. Create Instructors & Teaching Assistants Chatter Group: set Group Access to Public.
 7. From Classic Setup UI, enable Thanks on Global Publisher: Build | Customize | Work.com | Work.com Settings | enable Thanks Setting 'Turn on Thanks action on the Global Publisher layout.'

 ## 1 - New Class Sessions: Automating with Process Builder